munstermedia/deploy-commander/README.md

 ## General command

 ```
-fab go run:<action>
+deploy-commander go run:<action>
 ```

-> You'll be asked for the project and the environment when you run the command
+> You'll be asked for the project and the environment when you run the command.

 ## Best practices

-- Don't commit credentials in the config files, especially with credentials
+- Don't commit credentials in the config files, especially with passwords.
-- For production use a dedicated deployment environment
+- For production use a dedicated deployment environment.

 - - -